arduino/docs-content/content/arduino-cloud/05.iot-remote-app/02.iot-remote-phone-sensors/iot-remote-phone-sensors.md

 Try manipulating your phone in different ways to see how the data reacts, move it around, bring magnets close, make sounds, try anything you can think of!

 ## Use the Data
-Now that you've got your sensor data in the Arduino IoT Cloud, the next step is to use it for a project.
+Now that you've got your sensor data in the Arduino Cloud, the next step is to use it for a project.
 As an example, let's sync the compass orientation of your phone to a variable controlling the angle of a servo motor.

 The mobile "**Thing**" can't be programmed, but you can sync the variables from it with variables in other "**Things**"

-So go to the [Arduino IoT Cloud](https://create.arduino.cc/iot/things) on your computer, and create a new **Thing**.
+So go to the [Arduino Cloud](app.arduino.cc/things) on your computer, and create a new **Thing**.

-Grab your **Arduino IoT Cloud** compatible Arduino board and connect it to your computer, and configure it with your thing.
+Grab your **Arduino Cloud** compatible Arduino board and connect it to your computer, and configure it with your thing.
 I am using an **Arduino Nano 33 IoT**, and I am going with the suggested name for my device, which happens to be "**Robby**"

 You will also need to enter your network credentials at this stage.